 But as a practice they are different and this difference is substantive and should inform dancers’ choices.

-Tango has a mark and a revel.
-The agreement is that the revel will not interpret; she will reveal and illuminate HIS creativity.
+Tango has a Mark and a Revel.
+The agreement is that the Revel will not interpret; she will reveal and illuminate HIS creativity.

-In contact improv, the partners are simultaneously and constantly interpreting.
+In contact improvisation, the partners are simultaneously and constantly interpreting.
 There are no roles or differentiated responsibilities.
 There is no intended interpretation, only a constant contact in the present and openness to the future.

-Tango safety relies upon lanes and lines of dance, and further upon the navigation and authority of the mark who protects his partner and respects the other couples.
+Tango safety relies upon lanes and lines of dance, and further upon the navigation and authority of the Mark who protects his partner and respects the other couples.
 A revel who adds her own interpretation is dangerous and disruptive.

 Contact dancers who want more structure might like tango.